 May is National Short Story Month and this year also happens to be the month John Barth turns eighty-two.
 If connecting The Sound of Music with either of these events seems dubious, I promise it’s not.
-A novelist and short story writer known for his metafictive and postmodern works, Barth is also known for his essays on writing theory, and as a theorist Barth is interested in both sides of the narrative field; that is, in the ways postmodern theory influences contemporary fiction as well as a deep and abiding knowledge of how stories are traditionally built.
+A novelist and short story writer known for his metafictive and postmodern works, Barth is also known for his essays on writing theory, and as a theorist, Barth is interested in both sides of the narrative field; that is, in the ways postmodern theory influences contemporary fiction as well as a deep and abiding knowledge of how stories are traditionally built.
 One of my favorite of Barth’s essays is “Incremental Perturbation: How to Know If You’ve Got a Plot or Not.”
 It examines in pyrotechnic fashion the mechanisms by which action creates structure and meaning.
 You can find the essay in Creating Fiction: Instruction and insights from the teachers of the Associated Writing Programs, (edited by Julie Chekoway, Story Press,1999).

 First and foremost, Barth advocates for dramaturgy—and dramaturgy, as he defines it is “the management of plot and action, the architecture of story.”
 In Barth’s definition, plot is a system of events carefully chosen and ordered, mindfully paced, and resolved in a way that satisfies.
 Add to this, he advises, Aristotle’s stipulation that dramatic action be “whole” and “of a certain magnitude,” two qualities that, as we’ll see, are integral to this definition of plot.

 Which brings us to the The Sound of Music—a film that may not immediately spring to mind when considering something as lofty as architecture of story, yet I came away from my last viewing newly aware of the lessons it offers.
-As entertainment, Rodgers and Hammerstein might not be your cup of tea, yet nearly fifty years after its release, when Pauline Kael called the film a “sugarcoated lie that people seem to want to eat,” (a quip that cost her a post at McCall’s), the film is revered for its music, as well as what I’d argue is a well-formed plot.
+As entertainment, Rodgers and Hammerstein might not be your cup of tea, yet nearly fifty years after its release, when Pauline Kael called the film a “sugarcoated lie that people seem to want to eat,\” (a quip that cost her a post at McCall’s), the film is revered for its music, as well as what I’d argue is a well-formed plot.
 So with Barth’s essay in mind, here are its dramaturgical principles as demonstrated by The Sound of Music:

 1. The story begins after the beginning.

 As the film begins, we find Maria already at odds with the expectations of the Order—distractible, perennially late, undisciplined.
 As Barth states, “the dramaturgical beginning need not be…the chronological beginning.”
 What is most important is “dramatic effect, not linear chronology.”
-The effect of this in media res opening demonstrates what Barth calls a sufficiently “voltaged” ground situation; that is, the story commences with a character and situation ripe for conflict.
+The effect of this in media res opening demonstrates what Barth calls a sufficiently “voltaged” ground situation; that is, the story commences with a character and situation already in conflict.

 2. A dramatic vehicle launches the action.